tjluoma/office2011/README.md

 I take no responsibility for anything that happens if you decide that *you* are the exception.
 NONE.
 Absolutely positively none.
 Zero.
 Nada.
 Zilch.

+## Slightly Less Stupid alternative (updated 2013-07-23)
+It occurs to me that a *slightly less stupid idea* would be to do:

+		sudo mv -vf /private/var/db/receipts/com.microsoft.* ~/Desktop/

+which will *move* the files out of the receipts folder onto your Desktop.
+That way you still have them.
+After you have reinstalled, you can do this:

+		cd ~/Desktop

+		sudo mv -vn com.microsoft.* /private/var/db/receipts/

+which will move *back* any files which do not exist in /private/var/db/receipts/ so if you *did* happen to move Microsoft-but-not-Office-related receipts, you can restore them.

+Any com.microsoft.* files which remain in your ~/Desktop/ would be duplicates, and can (probably) be safely moved to the trash.

 <!-- Reference Links -->